emacs-helm/helm/README.md

 ## Requirements

 You need a recent Emacs to use latest helm, at least Emacs-24.3.

-You will need [async](https://github.com/jwiegley/emacs-async) as dependency.
+[async](https://github.com/jwiegley/emacs-async) will be installed as dependency when installing from melpa but is facultative when installing from git (recommended though).

 ## Getting Started